Trouble Orgasming? Practices To Help You Find More Pleasure

 Try an Arousal Oil or Lube

-An arousal oil like Awaken Arousal Oil can help increase your sensation, making it easier for you to get off.
-When you massage the oil into the inner labia, clitoris, and the entrance to the vagina and wait a few minutes (usually anywhere from five to 30 minutes), you’ll notice that everything starts to feel heightened.
+When you massage Awaken into your inner labia, clitoris and vagina and wait anywhere from five to 30 minutes, you’ll notice that everything starts to feel heightened.
 Start small and see how your body responds.

 It can also take time to get there, especially if you’re putting pressure on yourself.
 Don’t let your natural lubrication dictate the time you spend exploring yourself.
 Help supplement your solo sex time by using a long-lasting lube like Foria Intimacy Sex Oil so that you can keep going for as long as it takes.